gateio/gateapi-nodejs/docs/FlashSwapApi.md

   'status': 1, // number | Flash swap order status  `1` - success `2` - failure
   'sellCurrency': "BTC", // string | Currency to sell which can be retrieved from supported currency list API `GET /flash_swap/currencies`
   'buyCurrency': "BTC", // string | Currency to buy which can be retrieved from supported currency list API `GET /flash_swap/currencies`
   'reverse': true, // boolean | If results are sorted by id in reverse order.
-Default to `true`  - `true`: sort by id in descending order(recent first) - `false`: sort by id in ascending order(oldest first)
+Default to `true`  - `true`: sort by id in descending order(recent first) - ascending order(oldest first)
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'page': 1 // number | Page number
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'page': 1 // number | Page number.
 };
 api.listFlashSwapOrders(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),